Kong/docs.konghq.com/app/2.1.x/pdk/kong.response.md

  The first argument `status` will set the status code of the response that will be seen by the client.

+ **In L4 proxy mode**, **only** the following status code are supported:

+ * 200 - OK
+ * 400 - Bad request
+ * 403 - Forbidden
+ * 500 - Internal server error
+ * 502 - Bad gateway
+ * 503 - Service unavailable

+ For **L4 proxy mode** the `status` code provided is primarily for logging and statistical purpose, and is not visible to the client directly.

  The second, optional, `body` argument will set the response body.
 If it is a string, no special processing will be done, and the body will be sent as-is.
 It is the caller's responsibility to set the appropriate